Table of Contents

 Ishtar is often depicted as a powerful and complex figure, embodying contradictory qualities such as love and war.

-Her symbols include the lion, representing her fierce and warlike nature, and the eight-pointed star, signifying her association with the planet Venus.
+Her symbols include the lion, which represents her fierce and warlike nature, and the eight-pointed star, which signifies her association with the planet Venus.

 Mythology